nodejs/node/doc/api/errors.md

 <a id="ERR_HTTP2_STREAM_CLOSED"></a>
 ### ERR_HTTP2_STREAM_CLOSED

-Used when an action has been performed on an HTTP/2 Stream that has already been closed.
+An action was performed on an HTTP/2 Stream that had already been closed.

 <a id="ERR_HTTP2_STREAM_ERROR"></a>
 ### ERR_HTTP2_STREAM_ERROR

-Used when a non-zero error code has been specified in an `RST_STREAM` frame.
+A non-zero error code was been specified in an `RST_STREAM` frame.

 <a id="ERR_HTTP2_STREAM_SELF_DEPENDENCY"></a>
 ### ERR_HTTP2_STREAM_SELF_DEPENDENCY